 “When the off-season is done and Spring Training starts, we want to think that we have a 90-win type of team on paper.
 Games aren’t played on paper.
 I get that.
 I heard that, and I agree with it.
 My job is to create a roster analytically, and in the eye of the scouts and with the coaching staff has a chance to win 90-games, and 90-games sometimes — some years means 85, sometimes 82, sometimes means 95 or 98.
 So depending on luck — happenstance, injuries, health, all that stuff it varies.
 My job is to put together a 90-win team on paper that can compete in the National League East, and in the National League, and I think we accomplished that this year.”

-The 90-wins on paper team actually won 93 in the regular season and 12 games in the postseason for 105 games, and no team was better after May 23rd than the Nats.
-The Nats finish to clinch the Wild Card to the World Series championship was a 20-5 run which included two winning streaks of 8 games and an amazing 5 victories in elimination games.
-If you saw the movie, you would not believe it happened — yet it did.
+The “90-wins” on paper team actually won 93 in the regular season and 12 games in the postseason for 105 wins in total, and no team was better after May 23rd than the Nats.
+The Nats finish to clinch the Wild Card to the World Series championship was a 20-5 run which included two winning streaks of 8 games and an amazing 5 victories in elimination games outscoring their combined opponents 19-0 from the 7th inning to the Curly W. If you saw the movie, you would not believe it happened — yet it did.